consentsam/learnledger/API-DOCUMENTATION-NEW.md

   "role": "company|freelancer",
-  "companyName": "Company Name", // if role is company "companyWebsite": "https://example.com", // if role is company "name": "Full Name", // if role is freelancer "skills": ["JavaScript", "React", "Web3"] // if role is freelancer }
+  "companyName": "Company Name", // if role is company "companyWebsite": "https://example.com", // if role is company "freelancerName": "Full Name", // if role is freelancer "skills": ["JavaScript", "React", "Web3"] // if role is freelancer }
 ```